GAMR1520/GAMR1520/lab-1.2.md

 <blockquote class="challenge">
     <header>Output the grid to the terminal</header>
     <p>
-        Write a programme to print the *noughts & crosses* grid out to the terminal.
+        Write a programme to print the <em>noughts & crosses</em> grid out to the terminal.
     </p>
     <pre>O O
 O X